cloudfour/constraint-validation-api-demo/README.md

 ## Part 4 notes

 - For `rangeUnderflow` or `rangeOverflow`, I can't mention even/odd number detail because the message needs to be more generic.
+- String.prototype.includes is not supported in IE11: https://caniuse.com/es6-string-includes

 ## TODO Once all parts are published